Key Takeaways

 Below are high‑level strategies tutors can teach to build pacing skill step‑by‑step, from big‑picture chunking down to rapid reflection.

-1. Break the section into chunks.
-For example, split Math into four sets of 15 questions or aim for one Reading passage every nine minutes.
+- Break the section into chunks.
+For example, split Math into three sets of 15 questions, or aim for one Reading passage every 10 minutes.

-English moves fastest of all; the plan that follows shows how to navigate nine passages without over‑reading or losing seconds on small grammar fixes.
+English moves fastest of all on the Enhanced ACT.
+The plan below shows how to navigate the section without over‑reading or losing seconds on small grammar fixes.
+For more detail on this section, see our ACT English section strategies guide.

 Section snapshot